 Electroretinography

-The portion of the core, located on the 7th floor provides ERG and PERG systems optimized for use on animal models.
-ERG: The 7th floor vivarium has an LKC UTAS Visual Diagnostic System with BigShot Ganzfeld (LKC Technologies) for flash ERG experiments.
-The Ganzfeld delivered flash illumination from 1 to 10,000 cd/sqm in a variety of color and intensity using red, green and blue LEDs.
-Pattern ERG (PERG): Three state-of-the-art JÖRVEC (Miami, Florida) PERG systems for non-contact, high throughput, binocular PERG recording, with stereotactic holders, body temperature controllers, visual stimulators, as well as specific software for automated analysis of response and noise.
+This portion of the core is located on the 7th floor phenotype analysis room and provides ERG and PERG systems optimized for use on animal models.
+ERG: LKC UTAS Visual Diagnostic System with BigShot Ganzfeld (LKC Technologies) for flash ERG experiments.
+The Ganzfeld delivered flash illumination from 1 to 10,000 cd/sqm in a variety of colors and intensity using red, green and blue LEDs.
+Pattern ERG (PERG): Three state-of-the-art JÖRVEC PERG systems for non-contact, high throughput, binocular PERG recording, with stereotactic holders, body temperature controllers, visual stimulators, as well as specific software for automated analysis of response and noise.

 Retinal Imaging